Holy Names Academy: History

 By 1904 planned regrading works on Jackson Street meant another move for the school to what would be their present home in the Capitol Hill neighborhood.
 Construction began in 1906 and was completed in 1908.
 The building on 7th Avenue was demolished that same year.
 The architect of the new domed building, designed in the Baroque Revival style, was Albert Breitung.
 Its design has been preserved over the years with few exterior changes.

 The adjacent Jeanne Marie McAteer Lee Gymnasium was built in 1990 on what was previously tennis courts.
 In 2017, the school opened the Mary Herche Pavilion, a 3-story structure that connects the original building and the gym, and features a student commons area, a fitness center for all students and faculty, an expanded cafeteria with outdoor seating, and other improvements.

+By 2018, the Academy recognized challenges to the school’s long-term sustainability, notably the acute lack of parking in a rapidly changing Capitol Hill neighborhood and insufficient facilities for a thriving athletics program.
+In response, the school undertook one of the largest capital initiatives in its history—the Foundation for the Future campaign—to support the construction of an underground parking garage and a new athletic complex atop it.
+Starting in 2019, the previous gym was removed, the site was excavated for a five-level, 243-vehicle garage, and a new Jeanne Marie McAteer Lee Athletic Complex rose at the Roy Street end of the HNA campus.
+The project was completed in fall 2020.

 Holy Names Academy had originally incorporated a boarding school and grade school.
 A normal school was added in 1908.
 The normal school closed in 1930, the grade school in 1963, and the boarding school in 1967.

 Architecture

+Athletics

+Holy Names Academy has teams for Basketball, Bowling, Cheer, Crew, Cross Country, Flag Football, Golf, Gymnastics, Lacrosse, Slowpitch Softball, Soccer, Softball, Swim/Dive, Tennis, Track/Field, Ultimate Frisbee, and Volleyball.
+It has won a total of 18 team state titles in the following sports: